szeans/circle-loop/README.md

 # processing_circle_looop
-Making a GIF of a dot tracing a the path of a circle in Processing
+Making a GIF of a dot tracing the path of a circle in Processing